fluent/fluent-bit-go/examples/in_gdummy/README.md

 The callback will send a raw buffer of msgpack data with it proper bytes length into Fluent Bit core.

+`data` will collect the assigned pointer and this passing pointer should be allocated by C style allocation (C.calloc/C.malloc).

 ```go
 import "reflect" // Import reflect package.